 Web Wallet: MyMonero is also the only available web wallet for Monero.
 Actually, it is the official website wallet for Monero.
 The MyMonero wallet was created by Riccardo Spagni, one of the creators of the Monero network.

-At the moment, no hardware wallet supports Monero.
+At the moment, no hardware wallet supports cryptocurrency.
 But hopefully, in the coming months, the most popular hardware wallets (Ledger Nano S and Trezor) will add support for Monero to their product.

 Best Monero Exchange

-The platforms below are some of the best to buy or sell Monero XMR:
+The Crypto Exchange platforms below are some of the best to buy or sell Monero XMR:

 Monero XMR cannot be purchased with fiat currency.
 So you’ll have to purchase either Bitcoin or Ethereum or any other commonly traded crypto on Coinbase using credit/debit card, then proceed to any of the above exchange to change your BTC/ETH/BCH to XMR.